appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 {{isNewRow?
 Table1.currentRow.zone !== "AE" : true}}
 ```

-A user may make any changes to existing rows, however they are not allowed to add any new row in AE.
+A user may make any changes to existing rows, however they're not allowed to add any new row in AE.

 ### Events